 When a child has been identified as having SEND, additional records and information are recorded and are kept by the class teacher and are available for parents/carers.
-PPMs will be reviewed at parent consultation evenings or at other times.
+PPMs will be reviewed at parent consultation evenings or at other times; a minimum of three times per year.
 In the event of a child moving school these records provide a clear indication of the child's provision and progress and they will be forwarded to the next setting.